 Amazon opens online pharmacy, shaking up another industry

-The company opened an online pharmacy yesterday, giving Amazon shoppers the chance to buy their medication and order refills on their phones and have it delivered to their doorsteps in a couple of days, just like a book or toilet paper.
+The online colossus opened an online pharmacy Tuesday that allows customers to order medication or prescription refills, and have them delivered to their front door in a couple of days.

-The move propels Amazon into a new business, potentially shaking up the pharmacy industry as it has done to everything from book sellers to toy stores and grocers.
-Big chains like CVS and Walgreens rely on their pharmacies to bring them a steady flow of shoppers who stop by frequently to pick up their medications.
+The potential impact of Amazon's arrival in the pharmaceutical space rippled through that sector immediately.
+The stocks of CVS Health Corporation, Walgreens and Rite Aid all tumbled Tuesday.

+The big chains rely on their pharmacies for a steady flow of shoppers who may also grab a snack or shampoo or groceries on the way out.
+All have upped online services and touted their abilities to deliver prescriptions and other goods as the COVID-19 pandemic has pushed more consumers to stay home.
+But Amazon.com has mastered these things, and its online store is infinitely larger, with millions of loyal shoppers already buying books, TVs and just about anything else.

+Its purchase of Whole Foods three years ago sent supermarket stocks spiralling, but many have been able to hold their own against Amazon, offering home delivery and curbside pickup of groceries.

+Amazon has also become a threat to shipping companies, delivering more than half of its own packages itself.
+Vans stamped with the Amazon logo have become as common a sight as the UPS truck.

-Amazon said it will offer commonly prescribed medications starting yesterday, including creams, pills, as well as medications that need to stay cold, like insulin.
-Shoppers have to set up a profile on Amazon's website and have doctors send prescriptions to the Seattle-based e-commerce giant.
+The company said its online pharmacy will offer commonly prescribed medications in the US, including creams, pills, as well as medications that need to stay refrigerated, like insulin.
+Shoppers have to set up a profile on Amazon's website and have their doctors send prescriptions there.
+It won't ship medications that have a high risk of being abused, like some opioids.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login